erikvanmechelen/wind/manuscript/77mistakes.md

 If a player does you a favor or shares a piece of information, acknowledge it.
 That's a small reward that will possibly encourage future behavior just like that.

-## No. 48 Opening to the English Channel
+## No. 48 Opening to the English Channel...

-If you are going to get bounced.
+...if you are going to get bounced.

 Under few circumstances should your orders put you at serious risk of ruin.
 If you learn through the grapevine that England is planning to order F Lon - ENG (with 100% probability), then I see little alternative (if negotiation is over) to ordering F Bre - ENG.